jsfiveash/asm-website/README.md

   * Click the “upload files”, the second button to the left of the green “clone or download” button
   * Add the file (add an additional description for more details or to help you remember the changes made)
   * Click commit changes
+  * Go to GitHub (<> Code) tab
+  * Go to the AnnualMeetings.html file
+  * On the right side click the pencil icon to edit the file
+  * At around line 88, copy and paste one of the lines of code
+  * Edit the href to the correct filename and change the text, then save the file

 ## New Workshop
   * In GitHub go to (<> Code) tab